symfonycorp/symfony-cloud-docs/cookbooks/symfony_no_flex.rst

 .. caution::

-   Some third-party Bundles might resolve configuration values during the cache build, this results in inlined values in the container.
+   Some third-party bundles might resolve configuration values during the cache build, this results in inlined values in the container.
 This prevents the use of runtime environment variables.
-In such case, the Bundle must be upgraded or patched, or you can decide to use a static configuration if this suits your needs.
+In such case, the bundle must be upgraded or patched, or you can decide to use a static configuration if it is enough for your needs.

 The last step is to make SymfonyCloud save and reuse the built cache during the build stage by uncommenting the ``mv`` command in the build hook: